The legal stuff every Virtual Assistant needs to know

 4. An Associate Agreement

-This three-doc bundle also includes a contract termination template and IR35 guidelines for UK VAs who are Limited Companies.
+This three-doc bundle also includes a complimentary contract termination template and IR35 guidelines for UK VAs who are Limited Companies.

-5. A Associate Data Processing Agreement (DPA)
+5. An Associate Data Processing Agreement (DPA)

-If you’re a VA who outsources client work to Associates then you ALSO need a Sub-Processing DPA.
+If you’re a VA who outsources client work to Associates, then you ALSO need a Sub-Processing DPA.

 The Associate DPA is also for GDPR compliance and basically confirms that the Data Sub-Processor (your Associate) is handling all personal data with the right permission and is storing that data securely.